richsalz/draft-ietf-rfc2028bis/draft-rsalz-2028bis.md

 # Acknowledgements

-The authors of this document would like to thank the IETF participants at the time
-{{RFC2028}} was written; in particular, those involved with what was called the POISED effort and the authors of that document, Richard Hovey and Scott Bradner.
+The author of this document would like to thank the IETF participants at the time {{RFC2028}} was written; in particular, those involved with the POISED effort and the authors of that document, Richard Hovey and Scott Bradner.